fieldtrip/website/development/project/integrate_with_mne.md

     cfg.channel = {'MEG', '-MLP31', '-MLO12'};
     data = ft_preprocessing(cfg);

-Then, we export the data
+We can export then the data to a fiff file.

     fiff_file  = 'ctf_raw.fif';
     fieldtrip2fiff(fiff_file, data)

 This function will also attempt to create an event file, called ''ctf_raw-eve.fif''.
-Because the fiff format is less flexible than the MATLAB files, events might be recoded using numbers.
+Because the fiff format is less flexible than the MATLAB files, events are represented as numbers.

-You can then read the file into Python (MNE-Python 0.8)
+You can then read the file using MNE-Python

 ```python
     from mne.io import Raw